GBM1228/HR-Gender-Equity-Dashboard-using-Power-BI/README.md

 1.Define relevant KPIs in hiring, promotion, performance and turnover, and create a visualisation

 2.Write what you think some root causes of their slow progress might be

+## Data Sourcing

+The Dataset used for this analysis was given by [Pwc switzerland](https://www.pwc.ch/en/careers-with-pwc/students/virtual-case-experience.html)
+[Pwc switzerland]